Privacy Policy

 5. If the Company reasonably believes that the use or disclosure is necessary to lessen or prevent a serious threat to life, health or safety and it is unreasonable or impracticable to obtain your consent; and

-Where the Company discloses personal information to third parties, whether or not permission is obtained in advance from the providers of that information, we impose strict obligations of security and confidentiality regarding the way they handle that information.
-The Company does not grant them permission to retain, sell or transfer that personal information.
+Where the Company discloses personal information to third parties, whether or not permission is obtained in advance from the providers of that information, we will take reasonable steps to impose obligations of security and confidentiality regarding the way they handle that information.
+The Company does not grant third party service providers permission to retain, sell or transfer personal information except as required to provide services to the Company, comply with legal obligations, maintain security, or as otherwise authorised by law.

-Once collected, the Company holds personal information in a number of different formats, including (but not limited to) software programs (located both onsite and offsite, including in the cloud), databases, filing systems and in offsite backup storage.
-The Company will take reasonable steps to protect your personal information from loss, unauthorised access, modification, disclosure, interference or other misuse.
+9. Security of your personal informationOnce collected, the Company holds personal information in a number of different formats, including but not limited to software programs located both onsite and offsite, including in the cloud, databases, filing systems, backup systems, logs and offsite backup storage.

-At any time, you may request access to personal information about you that the Company holds by contacting the Company's Privacy Officer at contact@diligenceresearch.com.au
+11. Access to your personal informationAt any time, you may request access to personal information about you that the Company holds by contacting the Company's Privacy Officer at contact@diligenceresearch.com.au.

 The Company will process your request within a reasonable time.
-If the Company is not legally required to provide access to the personal information requested and does not exercise their discretion to do so, we will let you know our reasons.
+If the Company is not legally required to provide access to the personal information requested and does not exercise its discretion to do so, we will let you know our reasons.

-You should promptly notify the Company if there are any changes to your personal information.
+12. Correction of your personal informationYou should promptly notify the Company if there are any changes to your personal information.
 You may ask the Company at any time to correct personal information we hold about you by contacting the Company's Privacy Officer at contact@diligenceresearch.com.au.

 The Company will respond to you within a reasonable time.
 The Company will generally comply with requests to correct personal information, however if we refuse, we will give you a written notice explaining our reasons for refusal and the means by which you can make a complaint.

-If you have a complaint about the Company's breach of the APPs, you should contact the Company's Privacy Officer at contact@diligenceresearch.com.au.
+13. Dealing with complaintsIf you have a complaint about the Company's breach of the APPs, you should contact the Company's Privacy Officer at contact@diligenceresearch.com.au.

 The Company will investigate your complaint and respond to you within a reasonable time and in accordance with our legal obligations.
 We will take any necessary corrective actions promptly.

-The Company may amend this Policy from time to time, and the amended Policy will be published on the Website.
+15. Changes to this PolicyThe Company may amend this Policy from time to time, and the amended Policy will be published on the Website.
 Any changes will be effective as of the date they are posted on this page unless they are backdated to apply before that date.

 For further information about privacy issues, see the Office of the Australian Information Commissioner's website at www.oaic.gov.au.